FarronF/limerick-council-meetings/meetings/2020/12/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 14th October 2020.md

 issuing CE reports on consultation submissions, holding workshops with elected members

+and preparation of the Draft Development Plan.
+---
-and preparation of the Draft Development Plan.--- Further Plans which are being progressed by Forward Planning include:
+Further Plans which are being progressed by Forward Planning include:

  Southern Environs Local Area Plan – public consultation 10th Oct - 23rd Nov, 2020